 How long it takes

-It should take 3 to 6 weeks for the Department of Municipal Affairs to review your funding application and let you know if your funding application is approved.
+It should take 6 to 8 weeks for the Department of Municipal Affairs and Housing to review your funding application and let you know if your funding application is approved.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.